StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/about-alerts.md

 ## Triage outcomes

-### Merging alerts
+### Creating cases from alerts

 {!includes/access-merge-alerts.md!}

+[Create cases from alerts](create-a-case-from-an-alert.md) when further investigation is needed and no related investigation is already in progress.

+This action automatically creates [a link between the alert and the case](../cases/view-alerts-linked-to-a-case.md).

+### Adding alerts to existing cases

+{!includes/access-merge-alerts.md!}

-Alerts can be [merged into an existing case](merge-an-alert-into-an-existing-case.md) if they relate to an ongoing investigation, or [into a new case](merge-an-alert-into-a-new-case.md) if they start a new one.
+[Add alerts to existing cases](add-an-alert-to-an-existing-case.md) if they are related to an ongoing investigation.

-Both actions automatically create [a link between the alert and the case](../cases/view-alerts-linked-to-a-case.md).
+This action automatically creates [a link between the alert and the case](../cases/view-alerts-linked-to-a-case.md).

 ### Closing alerts